-Roadway: Includes the construction of new roads, capacity improvements on existing roads, and reconstruction of existing roads.
+Roadway: Includes the construction of new roads, capacity improvements on existing roads, and/or reconfiguration of existing roads.

-Transit: Includes Metrorail extensions, new Light Rail Transit (LRT) and Bus Rapid Transit (BRT) lines, improvements to existing bus and rail services, and station access improvements.
+Transit: Includes Metrorail extensions, capacity and service enhancements for Virginia Railway Express (VRE), new Light Rail Transit (LRT) and Bus Rapid Transit (BRT) lines, improvements to existing bus and rail services, and station access improvements.